Contents

 It’s important, when using your credit card, to know not only what the interest rate is but how it’s calculated.
 That’s because credit card interest is calculated much differently than other forms of lending, like personal loans and lines of credit.

-When the interest is calculated on your credit card, it's done so using compound interest.
+When the interest is calculated on your credit card, it’s done so using compound interest.
 Unlike other forms of credit, the interest is compounded daily.
-In order to get your monthly interest amount every day, the balance from the day before is used to calculate the interest.
-These amounts are then added up to get your monthly interest charges.
-Once that is calculated, it's then paid from your monthly minimum payment (the minimum amount required every month) amount, leaving little to pay the principal amount.
+To get your monthly interest amount each day, the balance from the previous day is used to calculate the interest.

 How Credit Card Payments Work

-With credit cards, you're essentially borrowing money until you can pay it back.
-Every month your total balance is calculated and must be paid by the due date to avoid extra fees and interest.
-Your credit card balance isn't just the amounts you have spent, though.
-It also includes any fees and your interest incurred as well.
+It also includes any fees and interest incurred.
 From this amount, your monthly minimum payment is calculated.
-Making this payment on time and keeping a positive payment history is what keeps you in good standing with your credit card company.
-It's important to make these payments to avoid missed payments on your credit report, so credit card issuers offer limit increases.
-That said, your minimum payment doesn't cover much of your principal balance.
-The best way to use your credit card responsibly is to pay it off when you get your credit card statement.
+Making this payment on time and maintaining a positive payment history are what keep you in good standing with your credit card company.
+It’s important to make these payments to avoid missed payments on your credit report, so credit card issuers offer limit increases.
+That said, your minimum payment doesn’t cover much of your principal balance.
+The best way to use your credit card responsibly is to pay it off when you receive your statement.

 You can make your credit card payments in a few different ways.
 You can use your rewards to make a payment (it doesn’t count as your minimum payment), make a cash deposit with your bank, or make online bill payments to your credit card account.